-During the period of the SFYP the government has approved a draft law titled Sustainable Renewable Energy Development Authority (SREDA) Act 2011, Bangladesh Gas Law, 2010 and Power and Energy Fast Supply (Special Provision) Law, 2010.
+During the period of the SFYP the government has approved a draft law titled Sustainable Renewable Energy Development Authority (SREDA) Act 2011, Bangladesh Gas Law 2010, and Power and Energy Fast Supply (Special Provision) Law 2010.
 Initiatives have been taken for the conservation of data on gas stock and exploration in Mini Data Bank.
-Various documentation procedures have been initiated which include Report on Petroleum Resource Management and Petroleum Refining and Marketing by international advisors.
-Initiatives were taken to import 500 MCM of LNG by December 2012 for meeting domestic demand.
-Institutional reform included strengthening of BAPEX.
-Another important step was making of gas transmission pipeline through "Gas transmission and development project" in western and south western region.
-The test case for all those initiatives will be to ensure adequate supply of power and energy for all kinds of economic activities.
+Various documentation procedures have been initiated which include Report on Petroleum Resource Management and Report on Petroleum Refining and Marketing by international advisors.
+Initiatives were taken to import 500 million cubic metre (mmcm) of liquefied natural gas (LNG) by December 2012 for meeting domestic demand.
+Institutional reform included strengthening of the Bangladesh Petroleum Exploration & Production Company Limited (BAPEX).
+Another important step was making of gas transmission pipeline through 'Gas Transmission and Development Project' in western and south-western region.
+The test case for all these initiatives will be to ensure adequate supply of power and energy for all kinds of economic activities.